Font Licensing

-Desktop License allows you to install a font on your computer or other devices.
-The desktop license cost is determined by the number of devices where the font will be installed.
+A Desktop License allows you to use a font on computers or other devices.
+The cost of the license is determined by the number of devices on which the font will be installed.
 It can be used for the following purposes:

 • Print (posters, collages, books, and magazines)